bowo-prasetyo/forkbuild/docs/Principles.md

 remain completely untouched.
 This separation is what makes the content lifecycle safe: nobody can accidentally overwrite someone else's published work by editing in the World View.

+Concurrent edits are resolved by authoritative ordering, not by transforming commands (0.2.9).
+A DocumentAuthority receives all operations, checks them against the current authoritative state, and either applies or rejects them.
+Non-conflicting operations (different bricks, different positions) are applied regardless of baseRevision.
+Conflicting operations (missing bricks, occupied positions) are rejected with a structured reason.
+This keeps the collaboration layer simple and correct without requiring full Operational Transform or CRDT — the common cases are handled by conflict detection, and the rare conflicting case is surfaced to the user rather than silently transformed.